"Dr. Laura.....I probably say 'Good

 "Wow!
 Look how happy your brother is to have a turn with your toy."

 Why?
 We all want to guide our child, and that does involve value judgments on our part.
 But instead of just explaining things as good and bad, take the time to help your child see his power in the world.
 This shows him in ways he can easily understand that his actions really do matter.
 Rather than telling him that he's good when he acts in accordance with a value that's important to you, point out the result.
-That way he can decide whether to repeat the behavior to get that result -- rather than just to get your praise.
+That way he can decide whether to repeat the behavior to get that good feeling inside -- rather than just to get praise from outside.

 "I saw you working hard on that painting.
 Can you tell me about it?"

 Why?
-Maybe it's just a brown mess to your eyes, but she was experimenting with mixing colors.
 You're not expecting her to be Van Gogh at four.
-What you want is for her to enjoy the exploration, the process, the work -- not the product.
+What you want is for her to enjoy the exploration, the process, the work -- and to go on to do more painting.
+Research shows that when we evaluate, children worry that their next painting won't be as good, so they stop trying.

 "You played better today; you almost scored a goal."